-The Student Fees Regulations include the full details of the terms relating to your payment of fees and related expenses and you should refer to these for the definitive position.
+Your initial tuition fee will be set out in your offer.
+The Student Fees Regulations for your year of entry include the full details of the terms relating to your payment of fees and you should refer to these for the definitive position.
 Set out below is a summary of the criteria for how fees may change during your studies, along with details of any extra costs you may have to pay.

-Designated Courses: Where you are assessed as a UK/EU student for fees assessment purposes and choose to study a designated course (as defined by Regulations made under the Teaching and Higher Education Act 1998 and explained in the paragraph below), the maximum amount of tuition fee that the University may charge you is specified by the UK government.
+Tuition Fee Increases for Designated Courses for UK/EU Students: Where you are assessed as a UK/EU student for fees assessment purposes and choose to study a designated course (as defined by Regulations made under the Teaching and Higher Education Act 1998 and explained in the paragraph below), the maximum amount of tuition fee that the University may charge you is specified by the UK government.

-This currently means that the government has set a maximum fee of £9,000 per academic year that the University can charge you in 2016/17 where you are studying full-time at undergraduate level, including on a Bachelor's or Integrated Master's degree, Foundation Degree, or for a Higher National Certificate (HNC) or Higher National Diploma (HND) award, or for a Certificate in Higher Education (CertHE) award, or for a Diploma in Higher Education (DipHE) award.
+This means that the government has set a maximum fee of £9,250 per academic year that the University can charge UK and EU students in 2017/18 where you are studying full-time at undergraduate level, including on a Bachelor's or Integrated Master's degree, Foundation Degree, or for a Higher National Certificate (HNC) or Higher National Diploma (HND) award, or for a Certificate in Higher Education (CertHE) award, or for a Diploma in Higher Education (DipHE) award.

-The University reserves the right to make changes to its tuition fees if the government's maximum amount of tuition fees that institutions may charge changes.
+The University reserves the right to make changes to its tuition fees if the government changes the maximum amount of tuition fees that institutions may charge, including as a result of the implementation of the Teaching Excellence Framework.
 Such changes, whether they reduce or increase the maximum amount of tuition fee, will take effect for relevant students in accordance with the terms of government policy.
 The University will publish details of any changes on its website and in the information about tuition fees applicable to a student's year of entry.